Freelancing in a Post-Pandemic World

 Image: NPR

 At the time, no one could predict the pandemic’s future, so people turned to freelancing in order to survive.
 According to a study by freelancing platform Upwork, millions of Americans started freelancing in 2020.
-That increase raised the freelance portion of the workforce to 36%.
+That increase raised the freelance portion of the workforce to 36%, and smart workforce demand forecasting indicates that this trend will continue.
 For the first time ever, more than a third of Americans freelance to one degree or another.

 This was not a U.S. phenomenon, of course.
 It happened all over the world.
 According to Payoneer, the countries with the highest growth of freelancers (during the pandemic) were the Philippines, India, Japan, Australia, Hong Kong, and Mexico.